Skip to content

 During the year, the Crop Trust continued its ongoing support for Article 15 genebanks through long-term partnership agreements (LPAs) with the International Rice Research Institute (IRRI), the International Center for Tropical Agriculture (The Alliance of Bioversity International and CIAT) and the International Institute of Tropical Agriculture (IITA).
 In 2024, AfricaRice became eligible for an LPA, which will support its genebank starting in 2025.
 These agreements cover a major portion of the annual costs of the essential operations of the collections in question.

-In 2024, the Crop Trust continued to support 15 additional international genebanks’ unique crop collections through long-term grants.
+In 2024, the Crop Trust continued to support 15 international genebanks’ unique crop collections through long-term grants.
 These are designed to foster and support the genebanks’ efforts to meet performance targets that would trigger qualification for an LPA.

 In 2024, the Crop Trust also continued to enhance data management in genebanks.
 GRIN-Global Community Edition (GGCE) is freely accessible, open-source software that enables genebanks to optimize their internal genebank data management.
 Genesys is an online platform with information on millions of accessions from hundreds of genebanks.
 The Endowment Fund supports the development of both platforms to connect the network of genebanks digitally through data.